jihor/hiatus-spring-boot/README.md

 * `/hiatus_off`, method = `POST` - go back to work

 	Returns:
-    - `true` if the service is will resume work as result of this request, `false` if it's already working normally
+    - `true` if the service is resuming work as result of this request, `false` if it's already working normally

 * `/hiatus`, method = `GET` - the health indicator which provides the information on the service state and the count of requests in processing